 - Remove any shelves (discard the shelf clips) and/or loose items (e.g. shipping braces, mirror assemblies, etc) from the cases that may interfere with case joining.
 Keep all loose items as they will be used later in the installation process. - 2.
 Remove the return air grill at the case joint.
-The grill lifts out without fasteners and may be easily removed to gain clear access to the case-to-case joining bolts. - Follow the single-case installation instructions for the first case, then position the next case in the line-up approximately 3' away.
-Remove the casters on the end that is closest to the first case. - Apply the foam tape gasket (supplied) and a bead of butyl or silicone sealant to the end of the first case (Fig. 2).
-From the opposite end, push the second case to a position that is approximately 6" from the first case, then remove the remaining casters and position case on the shim packs. - 5.
-Push the cases tightly together, then lightly bolt them together through the holes that are provided (Fig. 2).
-Tighten all the joining bolts until all margins are equal.
-Be careful not to over tighten.
+The grill lifts out without fasteners and may be easily removed to gain clear access to the case-to-case joining bolts. - 3.
+Follow the single-case installation instructions for the first case, then position the next case in the line-up approximately 3' away.
+Remove the casters on the end that is closest to the first case. - 4.
+Apply the foam tape gasket (supplied) and a bead of butyl or silicone sealant to the end of the first case (Fig. 2).
+From the opposite end, push the second case to a position that is approximately 6" from the first case, then remove the remaining casters and position case on the shim packs.